Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

 In the ImageNet dataset, which has a larger sample scale and a larger number of sample classes, we first randomly selected 100 classes to form the Mini-ImageNet dataset and divided them into ten tasks.
-As shown in Fig. \ref{res3 fig}C, our SOR-SNN model achieves consistent superiority over HNET SNN and LSTM$\_$NET SNN continual learning algorithms (EWC SNN and MAS SNN fail in the Mini-ImageNet).
-Although the DSD-SNN outperforms our SOR-SNN in the earlier tasks, its accuracy gradually decreases during learning the subsequent tasks.
-Eventually, our SOR-SNN achieves a higher average accuracy than DSD-SNN in all tasks.
+As shown in Fig. \ref{res3 fig}C, our ADR-SNN model achieves consistent superiority over HNET SNN and LSTM$\_$NET SNN continual learning algorithms (EWC SNN and MAS SNN fail in the Mini-ImageNet).
+Although the DSD-SNN outperforms our ADR-SNN in the earlier tasks, its accuracy gradually decreases during learning the subsequent tasks.
+Eventually, our ADR-SNN achieves a higher average accuracy than DSD-SNN in all tasks.
 This demonstrates that our model has more memory capacity and is able to learn and memorize more tasks.
 In contrast, DSD-SNN relies on energy-consuming structure growth, which is not competent for learning more tasks (although it brings improvement on the first few tasks).

-In addition, we evaluated our SOR-SNN on the complete ImageNet dataset, which is the first time the SNN-based model achieves continual learning on the large-scale ImageNet dataset.
+In addition, we evaluated our ADR-SNN on the complete ImageNet dataset, which is the first time the SNN-based model achieves continual learning on the large-scale ImageNet dataset.
 Compared to the competitive DSD-SNN method, our model consistently achieves superior performance after learning 20 tasks.
-The accuracy rate of our SOR-SNN remains essentially stable over 100 tasks of the continual learning.
-This indicates that our SOR-SNN has a large memory capacity to constantly learn new tasks.
+The accuracy rate of our ADR-SNN remains essentially stable over 100 tasks of the continual learning.
+This indicates that our ADR-SNN has a large memory capacity to constantly learn new tasks.